JordyNtambwe/snake-client/README.md

 - Follow steps inside the snek server repo to run the server side
 - Run the development snake client using the `node play.js` command.

+## How to play
+- Grow your snake to become big as possible by moving it over to the red dot to eat it!
+- Try to not hit the walls, other snakes, and your own tail or else it's game over!

+## Controls
+- "w" - Moves the snake "up"
+- "a" - Moves the snake "left"
+- "s" - Moves the snake "down"
+- "d" - Moves the snake "right"
+- "i", "o",